Pet Doors For WindowsRead More Below

 Q: Can I switch the side the pet door is on?
 How would I do that with the Ideal models?

 A: You have to specify on the order where you want the door installed.
-You should really make sure this is where you want the door to be as once the Ideal sash is built with the door to the left or right it cannot be changed and it is custom and non-returnable.
+You should really make sure this is where you want the door to be because once the Ideal sash is built with the door to the left or right it cannot be changed since it is a custom order and therefore non-returnable.
+Another issue is that the door will not be all the way to one side in the instance of the Ideal Fast Sash.
+This is because the thumb screws that adjust the spring load on the sides would interfere with the closing cover, so it would end up looking something like this:

 Q: Can I switch the side the pet door is on with the Thermo Sash IIIe?
 How?

-A: Yes, you can by removing the screws on the top and bottom, then sliding the flap assembly out.
-Once it is removed you simply flip it upside down and slid it right back in.
+A: Yes you can switch the side the pet door is on.
+You can start by removing the screws on the top and bottom, then sliding the flap assembly out.
+Once it is removed you simply flip it upside down and slide it right back in.
 Next you put the screws back in, tighten them all down and you’re finished.

 Q: Can you make a Thermo Sash smaller than the 22" adjustment?